Understanding the opportunities and challenges AI and tech present for business

 We’re using our global voice in Tech to promote AI safety through a ground-breaking scholarship programme.
 Jonathan Kewley, our Tech Co-Chair, has founded a scholarship programme with Oxford University to prioritise Tech ethics and computer science research.
 This supports people from diverse backgrounds to be part of this generationally important debate, and to design safety and fairness into the technology which now is all around us.

-EU's AI Act on BBC News
+The EU’s Artificial Intelligence Act on BBC News

 As the AI Act moves ahead in EU Parliament, Dessislava Savova, Partner and Head of Continental Europe of the Clifford Chance Tech Group speaks to BBC News on EU and global regulation.